jasonLaster/emily/src/bios/norma-torres18.md

 Norma Torres is running for re-election to continue her fight to expand economic opportunity for all.
 A longtime resident of Pomona, Norma immigrated to the United States from Guatemala when she was five and has dedicated her career to serving her community.

-- Norma was inspired to run for public office while she was working as a 911 dispatcher and sought to address the lack of Spanish-speaking dispatchers in the role.
+Norma was inspired to run for public office while she was working as a **911 dispatcher** and sought to address the lack of Spanish-speaking dispatchers in the role.

-- After unseating a longtime incumbent on the Pomona City Council, Norma became the city’s first Latina mayor.
+After unseating a longtime incumbent on the Pomona City Council, Norma **became the city’s first Latina mayor**.

-- She went on to serve in the California state Assembly and state Senate before she was elected to Congress in 2014.
+She went on to serve in the California state Assembly and state Senate before she was elected to Congress in 2014.
 Norma is a champion for schools, quality health care, veterans, and working families’ economic security.

 <Video id="wGd3Lbw8ni4" />